grantseltzer/weaver/README.md

-# Oster
+# Weaver

 <p align="center">
     <img src="DrManhattanGopher.png" alt="gopher" width="200"/>
 </p>

-Oster is a CLI tool that allows you to trace Go programs in order to inspect what values are passed to specified functions.
+Weaver is a CLI tool that allows you to trace Go programs in order to inspect what values are passed to specified functions.
 It leverages eBPF attached to uprobes.

 ## Quick Start